 What do you think?
-What are your best servant leader practices, ones you use frequently to serve others?
-What did your great bosses do to serve you effectively?
+How inspiring is your workplace today?
+What did your #GreatBosses do to craft a work environment where you thrived?
 Share your thoughts about this post/podcast in the comments section below.

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”